Anti-concentration is (almost) all you need

 Explicitly, we have $\varepsilon' = 2 \, \frac{q^n+1}{q^n-q} \frac{\varepsilon}{1-q^{-1}}$ where $\frac{q^n+1}{q^n-q}$ is quickly converging to $1$ from above and $\frac{1}{1-q^{-1}}\leq 2$.
 Thus, for sufficiently large $n$ (say $n \approx 10$), $\varepsilon' \approx 4 \varepsilon$.

 Finally, we bound the relative error of $\tr(A \mo_\nu)$ for any psd operator $A$.
-For local RQCs, it was shown that $m_x = \tr(\hat F_x \mo_\nu) \geq 0$ are non-negative numbers depending on the architecture and depth of the circuit \cite{dalzell_random_2022}.
+For local RQCs, it was shown in Ref.~\cite{dalzell_random_2022} that the $m_x = \tr(\hat F_x \mo_\nu)$ can be computed using a statistical mechanics model and are non-negative numbers depending on the architecture and depth of the circuit.
 With this and the expansions \eqref{eq:permutation-expansion} and \eqref{eq:Zhaar-expansion}, a simple application of Hölder's inequality yields

 where we used Eq.~\eqref{eq:sum-wx-bound} in the last line and the fact that $\tr(A\mo_\haar) = \tr(A) Z_\haar$ since $\mo_\haar$ is proportional to the projector onto the global symmetric subpace.
 This completes the argument. \end{proof}